Irrelon/ForerunnerDB/readme.md

 		moo: true
 	});

+If you want to replace a key's value you can use the $overwrite operator described in the *Update Operators* section below.

 ## Quick Updates
 You can target individual documents for update by their id (primary key) via a quick helper method: